 Denied Benefits?
 It’s Not The End Of The Road.

 If your workers’ compensation benefits have been denied, you have the right to appeal the decision.
 But to do that successfully, it is crucial that you have an experienced workers’ compensation attorney on your side.

 Founding attorney Antony E. Gluck has handled both sides of workers’ compensation claims, defending against them and bringing them on behalf of injured workers.
 He knows the tactics employers and their insurance companies use to deny workers their rightful benefits, and he can fight back on your behalf to help you get the workers’ compensation benefits you deserve.

 Contact Us | We’ve Got Your Back

 Delayed benefits can be extremely frustrating.
 We understand.
 Let us help alleviate your burdens.
 To arrange a free consultation, call 877-382-2113 or send us an email.
-With offices in San Bernardino and Encino, we advise and represent injured workers throughout Los Angeles, the South Bay, the Inland Empire and all of Southern California.
+With offices in San Bernardino, we advise and represent injured workers throughout Los Angeles, the South Bay, the Inland Empire and all of Southern California.